Airport Ground Handling Systems Market Analysis by Mordor Intelligence

 By Mode of Operation: Automation Gains Momentum

-Manual control systems retained 69.87% of the airport ground handling systems market share in 2024, but faced a rapid shift towards autonomy as labour shortages worsened and safety regulations tightened.
+Manual control systems retained 69.87% of the airport ground handling systems market share in 2024, but faced a rapid shift towards autonomy as labor shortages worsened and safety regulations tightened.
 Semi-autonomous tugs used geofenced pathways to shuttle bags, freeing staff to manage exceptions rather than routine hauls.
 FAA guidance issued in early 2025 set baseline standards for fail-safe logic and remote hand-off procedures, giving operators clarity on certification pathways.

 By End User: Military Modernization Drives Faster Growth